-She has a degree in Art History from the University of Oviedo and has completed her university training with courses in psychological intervention in emergencies and disasters, evaluation and monitoring in development and international cooperation projects, expert in NGO management and project design and business management and administration.
+With a degree in Art History from the University of Oviedo, she has complemented her training in psychological intervention in emergencies, project evaluation, NGO management and business management.